safeledger logo

 • Memorandum of Association (MOA): Needed for LLC setups, outlining ownership and business structure.

-• Tenancy contract or Ejari certificate: Proof of a valid office location for your business.
+• Tenancy contract or Ejari certificate: Ejari certificate the proof of a valid office location for your business.

 • RERA certification: Mandatory for brokers and business owners, confirming completion of Real Estate Regulatory Authority training.